RainbowMetalPigeon/ExtremeYellow/README.md

 - opponents are stronger than ever, with max DVs and Stats (IVs and EVs) and better AI
 - expanded backstory and deeper psychology for the main characters
 - two whole new cities
-- new main game arch
+- two new main game archs
 - secret and post-game new areas
 - various touches to existing buildings and areas
 - multiple final bosses and extended post-game experience